shanep-capstone/cs481-s21-team_12/README.md

 if we do end up doing this.
 During our work on this project, we will be checking in with Dr.Yang roughly once a month and refer to Professor Panter for more techincal questions/issues or things relating to assignments due in the class.

+### Feedback from Shane

+Nice!
+I am excited to see this project!
+Let me know if there is anything you need from me.

 ### Tech lab

 TODO:[Tech Lab](https://shanep.github.io/capstone/labs/tech/)